AbdellahSbh/bookstore-management-system/README.md

 ├── inventory/               # App content
 ├── readers_haven/           # Django app settings
 ├── manage.py                # To run the program
-└── README.md                # This file
+├── UML Diagrams             # UML Diagrams of this project ├── Slides                   # Weekly presentations on the project └── README.md                # This file
 ```